blackbjorn/pynba/README.rst

 ==========================

 Pynba is a WSGI Middleware for Pinba_.
 It allows realtime monitoring/statistics server using MySQL as a read-only interface.
+It works on Python 2.7, 3.3 and more.

 It accumulates and processes data sent over UDP by multiple Python processes and displays statistics in a nice human-readable form of simple "reports", also